reduxjs/redux-mock-store/README.md

 A mock store for testing your redux async action creators and middleware.
 The mock store will create an array of dispatched actions which serve as an action log for tests.

+Please note that this library is designed to test the action-related logic, not the reducer-related one.
+If you want a complex test combining action and reducer, use other libraries (e.g., [redux-actions-assertions](https://github.com/redux-things/redux-actions-assertions)).
+Refer issue [#71](https://github.com/arnaudbenard/redux-mock-store/issues/71) for more detail.

 ## Install

 ```